Batunash/video-hub-mobile/README.md

 ## 🖥️ Requirement: Desktop Server Application

-This mobile app requires the **Zenith Stream Desktop** application to be running on your computer.
+This mobile app requires the **Zenith Stream Desktop:https://github.com/Batunash/Zenith-Stream-Desktop ** application to be running on your computer.

 👉 **Download the Server App here:** *Zenith Stream Desktop Repository*